epark21/dataproc/README.md

 # 13. Download image vs Out image

--This is the image download from the publice domain site
+-This is the image download from the public domain site
 ![Image](../master/images/16.png?raw=true)

--This is the out image
+-This is the out image with faces outlined
 ![Image](../master/images/17.png?raw=true)